mpopv/ga-2-day-ux-design-bootcamp/README.md

 #### Aesthetic and Minimalistic Design

-* Starbucks took skeumorphism out to the back of the barn and shot it.
-Literally everything is uppercase geometric text.
-No color.
-No buttons.
-No mercy.
+* A vast wasteland of flat ghost elements, monochrome hues, and uppercase geometric text that is simultaneously bereft of all emotion and substance and yet still delightfully usable.